First-degree prime ideals of composite extensions: Computational improvement

 Every degree-$2$ polynomial is normal, and constructing degree $3$ normal polynomials is computationally effortless, hence we have decided to deal with degree-$6$ Galois extensions.
 This way, by Proposition \ref{updown2} we are guaranteed that both approaches produce the same outcome.

-We randomly select ten instances of such extensions and we compute the average time needed for the two aforementioned approaches to produce the first-degree prime ideals of norm $p \leq M$ for $M \leq 10^9$.
+We randomly selected ten instances of such extensions and computed the average time needed for the two aforementioned approaches to produce the first-degree prime ideals of norm $p \leq M$ for $M \leq 10^9$.
 The results are collected in Figure \ref{fig:results6}.

 \FloatBarrier

 \FloatBarrier